EnigmaCurry/d.rymcg.tech/_docker_vm/README.md

 make enable
 ```

+Once enabled, you should be able to use the docker context.
+Test
+`docker ps`.
+Test rebooting your host system, and retest `docker ps`
+still works.

-You can now interact with systemd to control the service (always use your
+You can now interact with systemd to control the service (always use
-regular account, not root):
+your regular account, not root):

 ```
 # Start: